Educators often don’t want their students to use their own email address for creating online accounts.

 and so on for creating their usernames and gmail will send all emails to the class gmail account [email protected]

 class_email + [email protected]

-Here’s an example of using the gmail+ method to create student blogs
+Here’s is what the gmail+ method looks like when you use it to create student blogs:

 - You must use a real gmail account– either use your own gmail account or set up a gmail account for your class e.g. [email protected]